JuanJRP/JuanJRP/README.md

 ###

-<h3 align="left">I am a software engineer passionate about creating innovative solutions.
-Specialized in developing web applications and software using a variety of technologies.</h3>
+<h3 align="left">I'm a software engineering student at <a href="https://pascualbravo.edu.co/">Institución Universitaria Pascual Bravo</a> and I'm passionate about creating innovative solutions.
+I specialize in developing web applications and software using various technologies.</h3>

 ###